SpinningVinyl/UDFA/README.md

 # UDFA — Universal DFA runner

 This simple Java application is intended for running deterministic finite automata (DFAs).
+See also [NFA runner](https://github.com/SpinningVinyl/NFA-runner).

 To run the application: